nens/lizard-management-client/README.md

 These commit messages will be used to auto-generate `CHANGELOG.md`.

 Have a look at the [buck-trap README](https://github.com/nens/buck-trap/blob/master/README.md) for more information about the release procedure.

+CSS
+===

+The first versions of this project used Twitter Bootstrap 4 for the styling of some components like Buttons, Forms and was especially chosen because of its popular grid system.

+This worked well until the point where a lot of customization was needed.
+It required Ruby and Bundler to be installed, as well as some other dependencies.
+It also involved rebuilding the entire Bootstrap SCSS sourcetree every time.

+Twitter Bootstrap was replaced by CSS Grid and Flexbox entirely in [PR #21](https://github.com/nens/lizard-management-client/pull/12).

+This project now uses CSS modules almost entirely, save for some CSS reset code in `index.html`.

 Production bundle